Yisroel Hopstein: Miracles and public service

-Rabbi Israel's fame as a thaumaturge (wonder-worker) was extensive; even Christians believed in his supernatural powers.
+Rabbi Israel's was considered a thaumaturge (wonder-worker); even Christians believed in his supernatural powers.
 His blessings and amulets were considered efficacious for healing, and he was renowned for having the power to bless barren couples with fertility.

 He was deeply committed to social justice and kindness (chessed), caring for orphans and widows.
 He raised many orphans in his own home.
 He lived austerely in poverty, distributing all monies received as charity.
 He was the foster father and mentor to Rabbi Isaac Meir Alter, the future founder of the Ger Hasidic dynasty.

 Historical context and political activity

 The Kozhnitzer Maggid actively used his influence to help the Jewish community.
 He received early intelligence about hostile government plans against Jews and, when necessary, used his connections to cancel harsh decrees.

 He was on friendly terms with several influential Polish nobles, including Prince Adam Czartoryski, who sought his blessing for a child.

 During the time of the Napoleonic Wars, Rabbi Israel was involved in a secret movement centered on the possibility of hastening the coming of the Messiah due to the world upheaval.

-A noted anecdote concerns his prophecy regarding Polish statehood.
-When a nobleman sought his intercession for Polish independence (following the Partitions of Poland), the Maggid foretold that Poland would regain sovereignty for a span of "three shemitin" (three sabbatical cycles, or 21 years).
+An anecdote concerns his prophecy regarding Polish statehood: when a nobleman sought his intercession for Polish independence following the Partitions of Poland, the Maggid foretold that Poland would regain sovereignty for a span of "three shemitin" (three sabbatical cycles, or 21 years).
 This prediction was recalled in Warsaw when the Luftwaffe bombed the city in September 1939, exactly 21 years after Poland declared independence in 1918.

 Death and legacy

 Rabbi Israel Hapstein lived in Kozhnitz for many years.
-He passed away on the 14th of Tishrei (September 28, 1814).
-His death occurred amidst mysterious spiritual efforts related to hastening the final redemption.
+He died on the 14th of Tishrei (September 28, 1814).

 He is remembered as one of the founders of Hasidism in central Poland and a major link in the chain of transmission of the Baal Shem Tov's teachings.
 The Kozhnitz Hasidic dynasty continued through his son and subsequent descendants, wielding influence in Poland and Galicia through the 19th and 20th centuries.